Remember that teaser for this movie that you saw a while ago, that led you to watch this movie?

 Case in point: I should have exited earlier if only to cut my losses and maximise my potential to tap into an open market, and rebuild myself from the ground up.

-Instead, my losses gained momentum, the market cornered me up, and the struggles to grow a nascent company in an ageing industry gets close to home: and one fine day, together with my beloved Sister, Supercyan Pte Ltd was born — with the generous aid of an outside partner looking in.
+Instead, my losses gained momentum, the market cornered me up, and the struggles to grow a nascent company in an ageing industry gets close to home: and one fine day, together with my beloved Sister, Supercyan Pte Ltd (wordplay: SuperSaiyan) was born — much thanks to a very generous contribution of an outside partner looking in.

-Oh, the struggles?
+But, oh the struggles!
 They got really close to home, and it’s uncomfortable, it’s eating my skin and the worst part is that it’s affecting the loved ones around me more than myself.

-And strangely that gives me hope — fuel for my fight, food for my soul, fever for my dreams.
+And strangely that gives me hope — fuel for my drive, food for my soul, fever for my dreams.

 Seeds have been sown, and we’re readying ourselves for war.